Get

 Conclusion

 Introducing cats and dogs can be a long and complex process.
 However, with the right approach, your furry friends can become lifelong companions!
 Be sure to supervise them, reward positive behavior, and above all else, be patient.
-With patience and understanding, your pets can learn to get along in no time!
+With patience and understanding, your pets can learn to get along with time!

 Related Reads: